Petru Lucinschi

-Petru Lucinschi ([ˈpetru luˈtʃinski]; born 27 January 1940) is a former Moldovan politician who was Moldova's second President (1997–2001).
+Petru Lucinschi ([ˈpetru luˈtʃinski]; born 27 January 1940) is a former Moldovan politician who was Moldova's second President from 1997 to 2001.
+He currently serves as the founder and head of the Lucinschi Foundation of Strategic Studies and International Relations.

-Biography

 Early life and education

 Petru Lucinschi was born on 27 January 1940 in Rădulenii Vechi village, Soroca County, Kingdom of Romania (now Florești district) into the family of Kirill Vasilievich Lucinschi.
 Lucinschi carries a transcribed version of the Polish surname Łuczyński, but has never publicly identified with a Polish heritage.
 In 1962, he graduated from Chisinau State University.
 During his studies, he was the secretary of the local Komsomol.
 From 1963 to 1964, he was engaged in Komsomol work in the Soviet Army.
 He has a PhD in Philosophy (1977) from the Russian Academy of Sciences in Moscow.

 Career in the Communist Party

 In 1964, he was admitted to the Communist Party of the Soviet Union.
 From 1971, Lucinschi was a member of the Executive Committee (Politburo) of the Central Committee of the Communist Party in Moldavian SSR.
 He was the only native Moldovan in the leadership of Communist Party of Moldova at that time, when the leadership of Moldavian SSR was almost completely in the hands of people from outside the republic or Transnistrians.

 From 1978 to 1989, he was First Secretary of Chișinău City Committee of the Communist Party of Moldova.
 In 1978, Ivan Bodiul sent him to work for the Communist Party of the Soviet Union in Moscow, where Lucinschi remained until 1986.
 From 1986 to 1989, Lucinschi was second secretary of the Central Committee of the Communist Party of Tajikistan.
 Upon his return to Moldavian SSR in 1989, he became first secretary of the Communist Party of Moldova.
 His appointment followed the civil unrest on 7 November during the 72nd anniversary celebrations of the Great October Socialist Revolution.

 In early 1991, he was appointed Secretary of the Central Committee of the Communist Party of the Soviet Union, so he again left Moldavian SSR for Moscow.